HeardLibrary/digital-scholarship/script/python/authenticate.md

 <img src="../twitter/client-credentials.png" style="border:1px solid black">

 The diagram above shows how the client credentails method works.
 The client sends the API key (identifier) and API secret key (secret) to the authentication server using an HTTP POST request (step 1) and the server sends back the access token (step 2).
 The access token can be used for many API calls (steps 3 and 4) without interacting again with the authentication server.
 Twitter access tokens do not expire.
-They are only invalidated if the user revokes the application using the developer dashboard, or if Twitter suspends the application because of misuse of the API.
+They are only invalidated if the user revokes the application using the developer dashboard (e.g. clicking the "regenerate" button for the app), or if Twitter suspends the application because of misuse of the API.

 There are a variety of Python packages that automate this process.
 The "Requests-OAuthlib" library (not the same as the "requests" module) is the most commonly used.
 It has a pretty good [readthedocs instruction page](https://requests-oauthlib.readthedocs.io/en/latest/) with actual Python code examples.
 In the Requests-OAuthlib documentation, the "[Backend Application Flow](https://requests-oauthlib.readthedocs.io/en/latest/oauth2_workflow.html#backend-application-flow)" is the same as the "Application access" and "client credentials" systems.